Remember 2015? It was certainly an eventful year.

 - A chicken had started tweeting

-As much as I enjoy Sausage ‘n Egg McMuffin, impromptu color blindness test, cute chicken, belting out to pop ballads, and colouring outside the lines, that last piece of info interests me the most.
+As much as I enjoy Sausage ‘n Egg McMuffin, impromptu color blindness tests, cute chicken, belting out pop ballads, and coloring outside the lines, that last piece of info interests me the most.

 So let’s continue talking about RRSPs, shall we?

 - You could save for a comfortable retirement by investing in a wide range of financial products inside your RRSP

 - The Home Buyers’ Plan lets first-time homebuyers withdraw up to CA$25,000 to be used as a down payment

 - The Lifelong Learning Plan allows students to withdraw up to CA$20,000 to finance their full-time education

 - Investment gains inside an RRSP are tax-deferred

 - You can carry forward unused contribution room indefinitely

 Real talk: you probably don’t need someone to hype up RRSP for you.
 You’re here to find out one thing and one thing only: how can you optimize your RRSP to make it work harder for you?